ojacques/ojacques/README.md

 #### Work

-I'm a Principal, DevOps.
+I'm a Senior DevOps Consultant.
 I work on building, deploying and operating Software in the Cloud and on premises, the "DevOps" [(3) ways](https://itrevolution.com/the-three-ways-principles-underpinning-devops/).

 #### Not work